 The Passport to College Promise Scholarship program helps students from foster care prepare for and succeed in college.
-In the 2012-13 academic year, the program served over 400 students - with a maximum annual award of $4,500.
+In the 2013-14 academic year, the program served about 400 students, with a maximum annual award of $4,500.

 Through Passport, students receive a scholarship that assists with the cost of attending college (tuition, fees, books, housing, transportation, and some personal expenses), specialized support services from college staff, and priority consideration for the State Need Grant and State Work Study programs.

 Passport students also may opt-in for personalized help and support services from the College Success Foundation.